-Opinion Writing: The Public Good Prompt: Should the Reno city council allow houses to be built in the wetlands?
-What is your opinion?
-Jon't they have on they Should, thank they Notionas because it will make Floods Wollse.
-Describe two reasons you have for your opinion.
-The first, reck on why is it a lad, idea is that I the homes Will flood worse then others.
+Opinion Writing: The Public Good Prompt : Should the Reno city council allow houses to be built in the wetlands?
+Should any house on the should have they will make floods walse.
+Describe two reasons you have for your opinion. the first reds on whin is it a lad idea is that the homes Will flood worse then others.
 The Second, reason why is it will be dangerous for other people.
 Explain why someone else might have a different opinion than you.
-Someone Will provably have different opinion becausel so many people alle moving into Nevada that they need to make new homes.
+Someone Will Provide have a life per a solution of the per and the people. the moving into Nevada that they need to make new homes.